mksense/Library/README.markdown

       * ant -do-jar-app
       * ant library

+Then connect the sunSPOT motes you are going to use and do: ant flashlibrary

  * Arduino board:
    * place the XBeeRadio file in the *libraries* subdirectory of your default Arduino sketch directory.